 The American Veterinary Dental Society recently estimated 80% of dogs and 70% of cats show signs of oral and dental disease by age 3.
 With daily brushing, regular dental exams and a diet that promotes dental health, pet owners can help pave the way to good overall wellbeing for their pets.

 Routine dental care can result in improved overall health and longevity of a pet by preventing or aiding in early detection of dental disease.

-“Most people brush regularly and take care of their teeth because they know dental conditions can be painful and costly,” said Dr. Carol McConnell, vice president and chief veterinary medical officer for VPI.
+“Most people brush regularly and take care of their teeth because they know dental conditions can be painful and costly,” said Dr. Carol McConnell, chief veterinary medical officer for Nationwide pet insurance.
 “Ideally, this mindset should translate to how people care for their pets’ teeth.
 Pets are usually only brought to the veterinarian for dental problems once an infection is evident or when the pet’s mouth pain is noticeably affecting his or her ability to chew or play with toys.”

 "Pets are usually only brought to the veterinarian for dental problems once an infection is evident."

 Dental Danger for Pets

 Pets’ mouths are biologically similar to humans.
 Their teeth are susceptible to plaque and tartar build-up and bacterial infections.
 A significant bacterial infection growing under the gums can damage the structural tissues (gum and bone) that hold teeth in place.
 This is called periodontal disease, and the pet should receive the appropriate treatment from a veterinarian.
 If a tooth has been cracked or chipped, bacteria may migrate deeper into the surrounding tissues and cause inflammation or an abscess.
 In some cases, abscessed teeth require extraction.